 Analysis / Bias

-In 2019, China’s online watchdog The Cyberspace Administration of China (The CAC) ordered Baidu, a Chinese multinational technology company based in Beijing, but incorporated in the Cayman Islands, and Sohu to suspend news services for a week.
-Bloomberg reported with the headline “Baidu, Sohu Get Caught in Latest Chinese Internet Clampdown”.
+In 2019, China’s online watchdog, The Cyberspace Administration of China (The CAC), ordered Baidu, a Chinese multinational technology company based in Beijing but incorporated in the Cayman Islands, and Sohu to suspend news services for a week.
+Bloomberg reported with the headline “Baidu, Sohu Get Caught in Latest Chinese Internet Clampdown.”
 The CAC announced that “it was starting a six-month effort to eradicate “vulgar” information.”
 In other words, there is significant censorship by the government.

-In review, Sohu publishes news that is generally pro-Chinese government such as this “Xi Jinping chaired the China-Africa Solidarity Anti-epidemic Summit and delivered a keynote speech” and often celebrates President Xi Jinping “Xi Jinping: I believe that humanity will eventually overcome the epidemic”.
-When it comes to sourcing, Sohu utilizes questionable Chinese news sources such as Xinhua, Guancha News and the state-owned Beijing News, as well as credible sources such as USA Today.
+In review, Sohu publishes news that is generally pro-Chinese government, such as this “Xi Jinping chaired the China-Africa Solidarity Anti-epidemic Summit and delivered a keynote speech” and often celebrates President Xi Jinping “Xi Jinping: I believe that humanity will eventually overcome the epidemic.”
+Regarding sourcing, Sohu utilizes questionable Chinese news sources such as Xinhua, Guancha News, and the state-owned Beijing News, as well as credible sources such as USA Today.

 Failed Fact Checks

 - None in the Last 5 years

 Overall, we rate Sohu.com Questionable based on promoting Pro-Chinese Government propaganda.
 We also rate them Mixed for factual reporting due to bias by omission (censorship) as well as the use of other pro-Chinese propaganda sources.
 (M. Huitsing 6/18/2020) Updated (07/09/2022)